Investment management: Risk-adjusted performance measurement

 Portfolio alpha is obtained by measuring the difference between the return of the portfolio and that of a benchmark portfolio.
 This measure appears to be the only reliable performance measure to evaluate active management. we have to distinguish between normal returns, provided by the fair reward for portfolio exposure to different risks, and obtained through passive management, from abnormal performance (or outperformance) due to the manager's skill (or luck), whether through market timing, stock picking, or good fortune.
 The first component is related to allocation and style investment choices, which may not be under the sole control of the manager, and depends on the economic context, while the second component is an evaluation of the success of the manager's decisions.
 Only the latter, measured by alpha, allows the evaluation of the manager's true performance (but then, only if you assume that any outperformance is due to the skill and not luck).

 Portfolio returns may be evaluated using factor models.
 The first model, proposed by Jensen (1968), relies on the CAPM and explains portfolio returns with the market index as the only factor.
 It quickly becomes clear, however, that one factor is not enough to explain the returns very well and that other factors have to be considered.
 Multi-factor models were developed as an alternative to the CAPM, allowing a better description of portfolio risks and a more accurate evaluation of a portfolio's performance.
-For example, Fama and French(1993) have highlighted two important factors that characterize a company's risk in addition to market risk.
+For example, Fama and French (1993) have highlighted two important factors that characterize a company's risk in addition to market risk.
 These factors are the book-to-market ratio and the company's size as measured by its market capitalization.
 Fama and French-, therefore proposed a three-factor model to describe portfolio normal returns (Fama–French three-factor model).
 Carhart (1997) proposed adding momentum as a fourth factor to allow the short-term persistence of returns to be taken into account.
 Also of interest for performance measurement is Sharpe's (1992) style analysis model, in which factors are style indices.
 This model allows a custom benchmark for each portfolio to be developed, using the linear combination of style indices that best replicate portfolio style allocation, and leads to an accurate evaluation of portfolio alpha.
+However, certain research indicates that internet data may not necessarily enhance the precision of predictive models.